leepanter/MSproject_RBC/Timelines/RemainingTimeline.md

 ## Notes:

 * The deadlines above allow for:
-  * Six revision - feedback opportunities for Dr. Hendricks
+  * Six revisions & feedback opportunities for Dr. Hendricks
-  * Three revision - feedback opportunities for the Advisory Committee
+  * Three revisions & feedback opportunities for the Advisory Committee
 * The dates and recurrences of deadlines above have been chosen arbitrarily and are completely flexible.
+(With exception to Intial Submission and Revision Submission 1, which have already been scheduled)